systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ## Validation Management

-The **'Validation Management'** menu provides access to member validation tools.
+The **Validation Management** menu provides access to member validation tools.
 It includes the **Validation Register** for tracking invalidity members and the **Validation Document Checklist** for managing required documents.
 See screenshot below:

 <img  alt="Validation management menu" width="50%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/ValidationMgtMenu.jpg">

 ## Validation Register

-The **'Validation Register'** contains details of scheme members classified as having a disability (invalidity members).
+The **Validation Register** contains details of scheme members classified as having a disability (invalidity members).
 It helps track and manage their eligibility, benefits, and special considerations within the scheme.
 See the register screenshot Below:

 <img  alt="Validation register" width="99%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/ValidityRegister.jpg">